Zero Waste Sunscreen

-Hello July and summer days at the pool!
-The sun is something we don’t mess around with in my home.
+Summer is just around the corner!
+I can’t wait for mornings spent in the garden and afternoons at the swimming pool.
+Summer is my favorite time of year!
+With the summer fun also comes powerful sunshine, and the sun is something we don’t mess around with in my home.
 With a family history of skin cancer, I’ve always been taught the importance of staying out of the sun and wearing sunscreen.
 However, over the past few years, my interest in living a more natural lifestyle sent me on a wild goose chase, hunting for the perfect natural zero waste sunscreen option.

 Is Sunscreen Harmful?